July 10 - 14, 2017

 What makes Asticou Azalea Garden, Thuya Garden, Little Long Pond, and the Abby Aldrich Rockefeller Garden feel like a connected landscape stretching from Northeast Harbor to Seal Harbor?
 Join the Preserve’s Rodney Eason as he explains how these different lands and gardens are becoming one organization for current and future generations to enjoy.

-Monday, July 10 - 5 pm Gates Center (Reception to follow in The Turrets)
+Monday, July 10 at 5 pm Gates Center (Reception to follow in The Turrets)

 The Creation of Katahdin Woods and Waters National Monument